Thoughtful Leadership- Professional Development

 Professional development in any career field is an important process for the stability and growth of the organization.
 The fire service tends to lean internally when it comes to promoting officers; this makes the practice of professional development a critical one.
 Our firefighters absorb specific operational knowledge about their response area over time, that knowledge becomes a brain trust which is invaluable to a department.
 The local operational knowledge required to be a fire officer in any given jurisdiction

 Professional development in the fire service can encompass many facets of leadership and management.
-As with everything, a professional development training program should be defined in writing.
-This definition could include educational requirements and address or defined a wide range of topics for study such as:
+As with everything, the scope of a professional development training program should be defined in writing.
+This definition could include educational requirements and address or defined a wide range of topics and resources for study such as:

 - customer service